OpenTechFund/secure-email/README.md

 [mailvelope.com](http://mailvelope.com)

 Mailvelope is a browser extension that allows you to use OpenPGP email with traditional web-mail providers like Gmail, Yahoo, and Outlook.com.

-The private key is generated for you, password protected, and stored in the browser's local storage (along with public keys).
+**Keys:** The private key is generated for you, password protected, and stored in the browser's local storage (along with public keys).
 In the future, the plan is to support automatic discovery and validation of public keys using OpenPGP keyservers and message footers.

+**Application:** When the extension detects you have opened a web page from a supported web-mail provider such as Gmail, it offers the user the opportunity to encrypt what you type in the compose window and decrypt messages you receive.

-Because of an inherent limitation in the way Mailvelope can interface with web-mail, it is not able to send OpenPGP/MIME (although it can read it fine).
+**Limitations:** Because of an inherent limitation in the way Mailvelope can interface with web-mail, it is not able to send OpenPGP/MIME (although it can read it fine).
+As mentioned elsewhere, browser storage is not a particular ideal place to be storing keys.
+When a web-mail provider changes their UI (or API if they happen to have one), the extension must be updated to handle the new format.

 * Contact: info@mailvelope.com
 * Written in: Javascript